bmolab/dpg_system/README.md

 You can select multiple nodes by dragging across them.

-The selected node(s) can be duplicated by pressing 'd'.
+The selected node(s) can be duplicated by pressing command or control 'd'.
+Copy is command or control 'c'
+Cut is command or control 'x'
+Paste is command or control 'v'

 Other shortcuts:
 -'i' creates an integer ui node